elegoupil/graveler/README.md

 This imply to set a specific object `reactivalues` (called per default `AppReactiveValue`) that will be consumed by all your modules.

 ### Customization

-Additional or custom libraries would be edited in the dev/01_dev.R and R/apex_libraries.R files as examples.

 The implementation of the brand within your plots should be done with [unhcrthemes](https://vidonne.github.io/unhcrthemes/).